-WARM (Weather Adjusted Rate Mechanism) is NW Natural's default billing method for residential and commercial customers that adjusts bills during the December 1 through May 15 heating season.
+WARM (Weather Adjusted Rate Mechanism) is NW Natural's default billing method that adjusts Oregon customers' bills for the December 1-May 15 heating season.

 Determine if you are in WARM

-To determine if you are currently in WARM, check for a message on your bill.
-Each year, customers may opt into or out of the WARM Billing Method prior to the start of the heating season at any time between May 16 and September 30.
+To determine if you are currently in WARM, look for a message on your bill.
+Each year, customers may opt into or out of the WARM billing method between May 16 and September 30.